-The newest mountain climbing course to our 11,000ers program; Mount Willingdon stands at 11,066 feet and is the tallest peak between Mt Hector to the South and Mt Forbes to the North.
-The approach to the peak brings us to Quartzite Col where we will be greeted by the the spectacular views of Mt Willingdon, the Siffleur Valley and Clearwater Pass.
-Historically, the Siffleur Valley was visited by James Hector while searching for new railway routes for the trans-canada railway and by British mountaineer Norman Collie, while climbing and exploring in this region.
-The remote feel of this mountain climbing course is exaggerated by the potential for wildlife sightings which could include bear, wolves or caribou.
+The newest alpine-style mountain climbing course to our 11,000ers program; Mount Willingdon stands at 11,066 feet and is the tallest peak between Mt Hector to the South and Mt Forbes to the North.
+The approach to the peak brings us to Quartzite Col where we will be greeted by the spectacular views of Mt Willingdon, the Siffleur Valley, and Clearwater Pass.
+Historically, the Siffleur Valley was visited by James Hector while searching for new railway routes for the trans-Canada railway and by British mountaineer, Norman Collie, while climbing and exploring in this region.
+The remote feel of this mountain climbing course is exaggerated by the potential for wildlife sightings which could include bears, wolves, or caribou.

-Day 1: We will meet at the Yamnuska office at 6am, which will allow us to issue any required equipment and check our gear for the trip before driving to the Mosquito Creek trail head where the trip begins.
-After about 6 km of walking in the valley we leave the trail to ascend to Quartzite Col and our first view of Mt Willingdon.
+Day 1: We will meet at the Yamnuska office at 6 am, which will allow us to issue any required equipment and check our gear for the trip before driving to the Mosquito Creek trailhead where the trip begins.
+After about 6 km of walking in the valley, we leave the trail to ascend to Quartzite Col and our first view of Mt Willingdon.
 A steep descent into the head of the Siffleur Valley leads to rolling open meadows and one of the Canadian Rockies’ most beautiful areas.
 From here we will continue towards the Devon Lakes where we will set up camp for the night looking up at the next day’s objective.
 (6-8 hours from the road)

 Day 2: Summit day!
-An early start and beautiful hike towards Devon Lake and Mt Willingdon.
-Although not technically difficult there is some exposure and a short cliff band to climb through enroute to the summit via the West Ridge.
+An early start and a beautiful hike towards Devon Lake and Mt Willingdon.
+Although not technically difficult there is some exposure and a short cliff band to climb through en route to the summit via the West Ridge.
 We will be rewarded by views across an impressive icefield towards Clearwater Mountain and if conditions permit we may have the opportunity to traverse towards Mt Crown which is just short of 11000 feet.
 From camp, there is an elevation gain of approximately 1070m.

 Guides & Group Size